-The historical simulation was started from the model's pre-industrial (year 1800) control configuration (with a CO2 concentration of 284 ppm), and integrated to the year 2008 iscussion Paper using the observed CO2 fossil fuel (Boden et al., 2012) and land use change (LUC) emissions (Houghton, 2008), along with radiative forcing from non-CO2 greenhouse gas (CH4, N2O, and halocarbons), sulphate aerosols and surface albedo changes associated with LUC.
-Natural forcings, including solar variations (due to changes in solar luminosity and orbital configuration) and volcanic eruptions, were applied using the observed forcing until 2000, and then kept at constant 2000-levels over the rest of the simulation.
-Between 1800 and 2008, the cumulative CO2 fossil fuel and LUC emissions were 347 GtC and 210 GtC, respectively, resulting in a year 2008 CO2 concentration of 382 ppm.
+The historical simulation was started from the model's preindustrial (year-1800) control configuration (with a CO2 concentration of 284 ppm) and integrated to the year 2008 using the observed CO2 fossil fuel (Boden et al., 2012) emissions, along with radiative forcing from non-CO2 greenhouse gas (GHG) (CH4, N2O, and halocarbons) and sulphate aerosols.
+The model was also forced with historical land-cover changes.
+Since CO2 emissions from landuse change (LUC) generated by the UVic ESCM are small, these emissions were complemented by externally prescribed LUC emissions to match the observations-based estimate of Houghton (2008).
+Natural forcings, including solar variations (due to changes in solar luminosity and orbital configuration) and volcanic eruptions, were applied using the observed forcing until 2000 and then kept at constant 2000 levels over the rest of the simulation.
+Between 1800 and 2008,